TeaglesConsulting/laptop/README.md

 Laptop
 ======

-Laptop is a script to set up a Mac OS X or Linux laptop for Rails development.
+Laptop is a script to set up a Mac OS X (not Linux... for now) laptop for Rails development.

 Requirements
 ------------